ubports/click/doc/hooks.rst

      Exec: <program>            (optional)
      Trigger: yes               (optional)

-   The value of Hook provides a name for use in Click package metadata (see below).
+   The value of Hook provides a name for use in the Click package manifest (see below).

    The value of Pattern is a printf format string which must contain exactly one %s substitution: the package manager substitutes an identifier